Shannon-Goddard/grow_app/README.md

 </details>

 ## Diary
-Allow the user to upload photos and place notes throughout their grow.
+Allow the user to add notes throughout their grow.

 ## Shop
 A page that will have links to items a grower needs